 Before the Service

 As you arrive for The Divine Service, you will be provided with a bulletin that gives information about the service and about the congregation.
-In each pew is the Lutheran Service Book which contain all the orders of worship and hymns used for worship.
+In each pew is the Lutheran Service Book which contains all the orders of worship and hymns used for worship.
 On the inside cover of the hymnal are prayers for all to pray before the service begins.
-As well, inside the back cover are the Creeds and the Lord’s Prayer conveniently placed for your usage.
+Also, inside the back cover are the Creeds and the Lord’s Prayer conveniently placed for your usage.

 The Opening of the Service

 The service begins either with an opening hymn or with the words of the Invocation, “In the name of the Father and of the Son and of the Holy Spirit.”
-As these God’s name is spoken, you may make the sign of the cross to remember your Baptism.
+As the Trinity’s name is spoken, you may make the sign of the cross to remember your Baptism.

 The Service of the Word